white prunicola scale on a branch

 Timing details for monitoring and pesticide use

 Just before the expected emergence period for each generation, start monitoring for crawlers.
 Since weather trends can shift date ranges, a more reliable prediction of timing can be made using Growing Degree Days and Plant Phenological Indicators.
-Here are refined estimates of egg hatch and the beginning of crawler emergence:
+Below are refined estimates of egg hatch and the beginning of crawler emergence:

-• During the peak flowering of tulip poplar (Liriodendron tulipifera) and green hawthorn (Crataegus viridis ‘Winter King’)
+Around 513 degree days, or generally during the peak flowering of tulip poplar (Liriodendron tulipifera) and green hawthorn (Crataegus viridis ‘Winter King’)

 • yellow tulip poplar flower